matte54/ProjectReggie/ideas.md

 - Designing a embed to try to mimic a pokemon card for each mon that appears not just picture
 - Pokemon delay, feed a pokemon candy to make it appear again later, if you delay a pokemon and someone catches it reward delayer with a random free pokemon not in his dex
+- Have users chose 1 pokemon that "fights" with them when catching and gets XP?
+- On pokemon level up gain stats increase of 1/50 the base stat value + 1/100 combined individual value and effort value

 * New game idea "Random DND" dungeonmaster light?
 - Random DND monster can appear in the chat, anyone who wants to can roll for attacking